We use KVM technology for virtualization on our VPS severs. KVM delivers 133% increase in disk speed performance comparing to XEN technology.

 8. How to manage PTR records on a VPS

-Allow up to 24 hours to pass (in some cases up to 72) for the record to propagate.
+Allow 30-60 minutes for the record to propagate.
 NOTE: No additional update of the PTR record in WHM is required.

 - Navigate to the Network tab.